-If you are trying to get Social Security Disability Insurance (SSDI) benefits, hiring a lawyer is a smart decision.
+Hiring a lawyer is a wise decision if you are trying to get Social Security Disability Insurance (SSDI) benefits.
 Although you do not have to get legal help, a lawyer can significantly increase your approval chances.
-Below, we’ll cover the most critical factors in finding a SSDI lawyer.
+Below, we’ll cover the most critical factors in finding an SSDI lawyer.

 How Does the Lawyer and Their Staff Treat You?